BernhardPosselt/pf2e-kingmaker-tools/README.md

 Rolls daily weather when your clock advances to a new day, animates weather on maps and starts playlists.
 If you prefer rolling manually, turn off auto rolling in the settings and use the provided "Roll Kingmaker Weather" macro.

-Visual effects rely on [FxMaster](https://foundryvtt.com/packages/fxmaster).
+Visual effects rely on the built-in V11 weather effects.
+If you upgrade from a previous version, use FXMaster to get rid of existing effects.

 First configure the **Average Party Level** in settings.
 This setting is used to re-roll weather events if an event with a level higher than APL+4 is rolled.
 You need to manually keep this value in sync with your party's level over the course of the game.